What is jailbreaking?

 - Look out for malicious apps and tweaks.

-- Be cautious about visiting untrustworthy websites while using your phone.
+- Be cautious about visiting untrustworthy websites from your phone.